 More of your money working for you

-The Hargreaves Lansdown Vantage SIPP offers some of the lowest costs available and no set-up fees.
+The Hargreaves Lansdown Vantage SIPP has no set-up fees.
 Low costs mean more of your money working for you, whether you're transferring an existing pension or investing new money.

-You can deal shares online from just £5.95 a deal plus benefit from fund discounts of up to 5.5% and a loyalty bonus of up to 0.5% a year.
+You can deal shares online from just £5.95 to £11.95 a deal plus benefit from fund discounts of up to 5.5% and no charge to buy or sell funds.
 Over the last decade we've saved our clients over £1 billion in charges.

 Let the government boost your pension